Employers NIC Calculator

 Best for Small Business

-Employer NIC Calculator (Guide)
+Employers NIC Calculator UK (Guide)

-What is an Employer's National Insurance?
+What is an Employers National Insurance?

 Employers pay to HMRC a Class 1 National Insurance on employees' income.

-Provided certain conditions are met, you can reduce Employer's National Insurance through Employment Allowance, currently £5,000 for the tax year 2023/24.
+If certain conditions are met, you can reduce the Employer's National Insurance through Employment Allowance, which is currently £5,000 for the tax year 2024/25 and £10,500 for tax year 2025/26.

 How does an employer NI calculator work?